koolkicks88/Elevator/README.md

 You may input request from inside (e.g. 2, 10)the elevator and from outside the elevator (e.g. 1D, 5U).

 -Optional Routines:
-Max weight routine will start when user enters M.
+Max weight routine will start when user enters M, this will ignore any outside requests.
-Max weight routine will stop when user enters R.
+Max weight routine will stop when user enters R, this will allow outside requests.
 Shutdown routine will start when user enters Q, and all the requests have been fullfilled.